civiform/docs/docs/governance-and-management/technical-support/aws-debugging-guide.md

 ## Finding Logs

-CiviForms runs as a containerized service on Amazon ECS (Elastic Container Service).
+CiviForm runs as a containerized service on Amazon ECS (Elastic Container Service).
 All container output is streamed to CloudWatch Logs and is also accessible directly from the ECS console.

 ### Navigating to the Logs Tab

 1. Sign in to the [AWS Console](https://console.aws.amazon.com/) and select the correct account and region (e.g., **US East (N. Virginia)**) from the top-right dropdown.
 2. Go to **Amazon Elastic Container Service** → **Clusters**.
-3. Click your CiviForms cluster (e.g., `prod-civiform`).
+3. Click your CiviForm cluster (e.g., `prod-civiform`).
 4. Under the **Services** tab, click `prod-civiform-service`.
 5. Select the **Logs** tab.